Home » Cryptocurrency Trading Guide

 Trend lines are a popular tool used by traders and chartists.
 They are diagonal lines that are drawn on the charts to connect price points.
 However, some traders do draw them on other technical indicators.

-The primary purpose of a trend line is to determine the trend in the market and to make sense of the market structure.
+The primary purpose of this instrument is to determine the trend in the market and to make sense of the market structure.
 It can also be used to identify dynamic support and resistance levels.
 Trend lines can be applied to any timeframe.
 However, trend lines on higher timeframes are more reliable than lower timeframes.
-Also, a trend line is considered valid only if the price touches it at least twice; anything less and it is considered not reliable.
+Also, a trend line is considered valid only if the price touches it at least twice, otherwise, it is considered unreliable.

 Support and resistance levels